OquiliaOquiliaOquilia — India's Financial Intelligence Platform

 Foreign Tax Credit in India: Understanding Rule 128

-The Foreign Tax Credit (FTC) mechanism under Rule 128 of the Income Tax Rules is a crucial provision for Indian residents who earn income that is taxed in a foreign country and also taxable in India.
-Without FTC, such income would suffer double taxation — being taxed once in the source country and again in India on the worldwide income of the resident.
-Rule 128, which came into effect on 1 April 2017, provides a systematic framework for computing and claiming FTC, bringing clarity to a previously complex area of cross-border taxation.
+The Foreign Tax Credit (FTC) mechanism under Rule 128 of the Income Tax Rules is a crucial provision for Indian residents who earn income taxed in a foreign country and also taxable in India on their worldwide income.
+Without FTC, such income would face double taxation — once in the source country (where the income is generated) and again in India (where the resident is taxed on global income).
+Rule 128, which came into effect on 1 April 2017, provides a systematic, rule-based framework for computing and claiming FTC, replacing the earlier ad hoc approach and bringing clarity to cross-border taxation.

 How FTC Is Computed Under Rule 128

-The FTC available in any assessment year is the lower of two amounts: (a) the tax paid in the foreign country on the doubly-taxed income, and (b) the Indian tax attributable to the doubly-taxed income.
-The Indian tax on the doubly-taxed income is computed using the formula: (Doubly Taxed Income / Total Income) multiplied by Total Indian Tax Liability.
-This proportional allocation ensures that the FTC does not exceed the Indian tax that would have been payable on the foreign income.
-If the foreign tax rate is higher than the Indian effective rate, the taxpayer can only claim FTC up to the Indian tax amount.
+The FTC available in any assessment year is the lower of two amounts: (a) the tax paid in the foreign country on the doubly-taxed income, converted to Indian rupees, and (b) the Indian income tax attributable to the doubly-taxed income.
+The Indian tax on doubly-taxed income is computed using a proportional allocation formula: (Doubly Taxed Income / Total Taxable Income in India) multiplied by Total Indian Tax Liability.

 Filing Requirements: Form 67